 You may already be familiar with chatbots and how useful they are.
 So, in this article, we’ll go through everything you need to know about great chatbot design.

 We’ll show you the ins and outs so you can design chatbots that provide excellent customer service, convert more leads, and engage with your audience.
 We’ll also go through:

 - The steps you should follow when designing a chatbot

 - Great tools to help you design the best chatbot

 By the end of the article, you will have everything you need to design not just any chatbot, but the right chatbot for you.

 Chatbot design includes more than just the coding required for a bot to answer certain questions.
 Chatbot design focuses more on humanizing the chatbot and its interactions to make it more appealing and successful with your users and customers.

-Great chatbot design takes your customer persona and designs your chatbot around it, making sure that it fully engages and understand your user, their needs, correct speech, and the reasons people will use the chatbot.
+Great chatbot design takes your customer persona and designs your chatbot around it, making sure that it fully engages and understand your user, their needs, correct speech (which means correct spelling and the right use of grammar, such as transition words, etc.), and the reasons people will use the chatbot.